itissandeep98/TimeTableManager/README.md

 2. Get inside the directory and run `yarn` to install all the required dependicies

-3. Once all the packages are installed run `yarn start` to start the development server.
+3. Once all the packages are installed run `yarn start` to start the development server.'

+4. (Optional) Run `json-server --watch db.json -d 2000 -p 3001` to start local JSON server

 ## Usage